 Hormonal acne occurs when hormones like androgens act as a catalyst for increased sebum production, which then leads to clogged pores, bacterial overgrowth, and inflammation, the three main causes of acne.
-For this reason, hormonal acne can be treated the same way as any other kind of acne, with a consistent and balanced topical skincare routine.

 Hormonal Acne: What is it?